What is an MRI scan?

 What to expect during an MRI

 An MRI scan is usually carried out as a day patient procedure.
-After the scan, you can go back to your normal daily activities.
+After the scan, you can go back to your usual daily activities.

 You will probably have to wear a hospital gown.